How to Save Money Each Month: 20 Simple Tips to Try

 Apart from the clunking noise, which I’ve gotten used to, I love our wool dryer balls as a replacement for dryer sheets.

-Meal planning is one of the biggest money savers our family has embraced.
+Meal planning is one of the biggest monthly savings our family has embraced.

 It’s not only saved us money, but it’s saved me time and stress when it comes to both grocery shopping and making dinner.